binkley/homebrewery-files/witch.md

 If another Witch feature gives you spells that you always have prepared, those spells don&rsquo;t count against the number of spells you can prepare with this feature, but those spells otherwise count as Witch spells for you.

-_**Changing Your Prepared Spells.**_ Whenever you finish a Long Rest, you can change your list of prepared spells, replacing any of the spells there with spells that you know.
+_**Changing Your Prepared Spells.**_ Whenever you finish a Long Rest, you can change your list of prepared spells, replacing any of the spells there with other Witch spells from the Witch spell list of levels for which you have spell slots.

 _**Spellcasting Ability.**_
 Wisdom is your spellcasting ability for your Witch spells.